BookingSync/synced-latency-data-collector/README.md

 * non_account_scoped_models_proc - the proc returning an array of models that are not scoped by Account, e.g. by a Rental.
 Notice that the elements of this array are arrays of two models - a parent and the model for which we are tracking the latency.

 * active_scope_for_different_parent - the name of the scope that will be applied when searching for valid synced timestamps related to the models specified in `non_account_scoped_models_proc`.
 A specific example would be tracking latency for bedrooms' sync belonging only to visible rentals.

+* check_timestamps_since_proc - this proc returns timestamp that will be used to filter out outdated timestamps and hence limit amount of data to be process.
+Default value is 3 days.

 * sidekiq_job_queue - the name of the queue for the Sidekiq job